Meeting Gainesville's long-term energy needs

 Air Quality and Carbon Regulation

-The majority of wood waste used to generate electricity at the biomass plant would otherwise be burned openly in fields with no air quality controls, dumped in landfills or left to decompose in the field.
+The majority of wood waste used to generate electricity at the biomass plant would otherwise be burned openly in fields with no air-quality controls, dumped in landfills or left to decompose in the field.
 Decomposing wood waste releases both carbon dioxide and methane into the air, which is at least 20 times more potent as a greenhouse gas than carbon dioxide alone.
-GREC uses state-of-the-art technology to produce energy while reducing greenhouse gas emissions as compared with other wood waste disposal methods.
+DHR uses state-of-the-art technology to produce energy while reducing greenhouse gas emissions as compared with other wood waste disposal methods.

 Responsible Forestry Management Practices

 Fuel suppliers for the biomass plant follow strict standards to protect the forests.
-GRU and GREC developed the first forest stewardship incentive program in the nation to encourage suppliers to perform above the minimum standards.
+GRU helped develop the first forest stewardship incentive program in the nation to encourage suppliers to perform above the minimum standards.
 This promotes better forestry practices and helps protect crucial wildlife habitats.
 It also provides an outlet for wood waste, which reduces the risk of wildfires and the impact of invasive species.

-In October 2014, GREC became the first power generation facility in the country to receive chain-of-custody certification from the Forest Stewardship Council (FSC).
+In October 2014, the biomass plant became the first power generation facility in the country to receive chain-of-custody certification from the Forest Stewardship Council (FSC).
 FSC certification is considered the gold standard for responsible forestry practices in the forest products industry.

 Documents and Resources